bytecodeuk/crystal-dactyl/README.md

-# Revised Version of Crystalhand's Dactyl (Hactyl)
+# Forked Version of Dactyl (Hactyl)

-This is my version of the Dactyl with a number of modifications and additions.
-I changed a number of constants to variables to make it easier to modify.
+This is a fork of the [crystalhand fork](https://github.com/crystalhand/dactyl-keyboard) of the [Dactyl](https://github.com/adereth/dactyl-keyboard), a parameterized, split-hand, concave, columnar, ergonomic keyboard.

 ## Customization for Hactyl (Derek changes)
 - Hotswap holder i designed (hotglue recommended)